sourcegraph/handbook/content/departments/engineering/dev/tools/scaletesting.md

 ➡️ If you plan to run a test, announce yourself on #wg-test-at-scale to ensure you're the only one using it at the moment.

-The services are deployed the Google Cloud projects `sourcegraph-scaletesting` and `sourcegraph-dogfood`, and are maintained by the Developer Experience team.
+The services are deployed in the Google Cloud projects `sourcegraph-scaletesting` and `sourcegraph-dogfood`, and are maintained by the Developer Experience team.
 This is very much a collaborative effort and any help to improve it is welcomed.

 > 💡 There is _no_ alerting enabled on the instance.
 You are expected to observe how it behaves and reach out for help if you notice something erratic with the deployment itself.